Integrative Decoding: Improve Factuality via Implicit Self-consistency: Experiments

-\textbf{Integrative decoding significantly outperforms other decoding-based and ensemble-based approaches}.
+\textbf{Integrative decoding achieve more substantial and consistent improvement in factuality compared to the baseline approaches}.
 The improvements achieved by DoLa is marginal on our experimental benchmarks, with an increase of no more than 0.7\%.
 This suggest that the effectiveness of DoLa in enhancing factuality is limited in long-form, open-ended generation tasks.
-While both USC and SR can improve factual accuracy in many cases, their enhancements are not robust.
+While the other approaches can improve factual accuracy in many cases, their enhancements are not robust.
 They fail to reliably enhance performance across different LLMs; for instance, USC causes significant performance degradation on LLaMA2, and SR does the same on Gemma2.
 Additionally, their effectiveness on the LongFact benchmark is marginal and sometimes leads to reduced performance.